History Level 1

 You will complete research on a historical event that you find interesting.
 For example events like the 1981 Springbok tour, the Tangiwai Disaster, the Salam Witch Trials.

-Term Two Black Civil Rights in the United States: we will look at this movement from its origins of slavery, its popular non-violent protest method and the successes and difficulties faced by African Americans.
+Black Civil Rights in the United States: we will look at this movement from its origins of slavery, its popular non-violent protest method and the successes and difficulties faced by African Americans.
 We also examine leaders and their motives, such as Martin Luther King Jnr.

-Term Three The Holocaust: we look at the event that shocked the world and continues to defy belief.
+The Holocaust: we look at the event that shocked the world and continues to defy belief.
 How did Hitler come to power and how has this event shaped the world we live in today?

 All throughout the year we will practice source analysis for the external examination.